 For local MBS service, the Service Announcement may include the MBS service area information.

-If the MBS Session is multicast, the Service Announcement may include the DNN and S-NSSAI of the PDU Session that the UE uses to join the MBS Session for the service via the PLMN.
+If the MBS Session is multicast, the Service Announcement includes the DNN and S-NSSAI of the PDU Session that the UE uses to join the MBS Session for the service via the PLMN.

 The Service Announcement may be provided to UE by AF or MBSF.

+NOTE: For multicast, AF or MBSF provides Service Announcement only after the MBS information is available to 5GC or the start time need be included, to avoid potential rejection sent by SMF of the MBS session join request.

-Editor’s Note: Other entities that can send Service Announcement to UE is FFS, and whether DNN and S-NSSAI of the PDU Session that the UE uses to join the MBS Session for the service via the PLMN are required in the Service Announcement is FFS.
+Editor’s Note: Other entities that can send Service Announcement to UE is FFS.